prescottprue/react-redux-firebase/docs/api/useFirebaseConnect.md

     array contains object or string for path to sync from Firebase or null if hook doesn't need to sync.
 Can also be a function that returns an object, a path string, or array of an object or a path string.
--   `deps` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** Dependency for memoizing query object.
-It's recommend to include deps if using object, array or function as a query.

 **Examples**